pretix/pretix-docs/docs/topics/event-series.md

 Under "Quotas", choose "Standard ticket" in the "Products" field.

 Once you have taken these steps and made your optional choices, click the :btn:Save: button.
+You will be taken back to the dates overview page titled "Dates".
+If your venue closes on Christmas Eve and New Year's Eve, check the boxes next to those dates, scroll to the bottom of the page and click the :btn-icon:fa3-trash: Delete selected (2): button.

 ## Troubleshooting